Automatically generating Fukaya categories and computing quantum cohomology: Proof of Main Results

-The last assertion follows from the usual proof given above, along with the fact, which will appear in \cite{afooo}, explained to the author by K. Fukaya, that the images of $\r{HH}_*(\mc{A}_i)$ in $\r{QH}^*(X)$ must be orthogonal. \end{rem}
+The last assertion is an immediate consequence of the usual proof given above along with the fact, which will appear in \cite{afooo}, explained to the author by K. Fukaya, that the images of $\r{HH}_*(\mc{A}_i)$ in $\r{QH}^*(X)$ must be orthogonal. \end{rem}